romaninsh/dorm/docs/src/releases/new-in-0.0.1.md

 ## Added Bakery example and use clone everywhere

-It wolud be nice to have an example as a part of `dorm` itself and reference example entities in the documentation.
+It wolud be nice to have an example as a part of `vantage` itself and reference example entities in the documentation.
 Bakery was already partially there, but now it got extended, and ER diagram is also included.

 DataSource is now OnceLock and is cloned every time `postgres()` is called.